 [Suddenly, Randal materializes in front of the door and opens it]

 Henry J. Waternoose: ...It's yours.

 [Waternoose, holding Boo, pushes Mike and Sulley through the door]

-Randall: [Randall materializes in mike's locker] WAZOWSKI!
+Randall: [materializes in Mike's locker] WAZOWSKI!

-[mike falls from the chair]
+[Mike falls from the chair]

 Randall: Well what do you know?
 It scares little kids and little monsters.